-- Contrast is adjusted using the default composite RGB Channel. - The overall Color Balance is adjusted using the individual Red, Green and Blue Channels.
+- Contrast is adjusted using the default composite RGB Channel. - The overall Color Balance is adjusted using the three individual Red, Green and Blue Color Channels.

-Start with Contrast:
+Always Start with Contrast First:

 - As you'll recall, the definition of Contrast is the difference in brightness between the light and dark areas of an image.
-As our eyes generally like "snappy" (higher contrast) prints, you are trying to achieve the maximum "snap" or high contrast without blocking up shadow areas, while at the same time retaining detail in the highlight areas. - Adjust your overall Contrast before adjusting your overall Color If you adjust your color first, then adjust your contrast, you'll get unrealistic and unexpected color shifts.
+As our eyes generally like "snappy" (higher contrast) prints, you are trying to achieve the maximum "snap" or high contrast without blocking up shadow areas, while at the same time retaining detail in the highlight areas. - So, using the RGB Channel first, adjust your Contrast BEFORE adjusting your Color - If you adjust your color first, then adjust your contrast, you'll get unrealistic and unexpected color shifts.